 UK Stocks-Factors to watch on March 11

-March 11 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 39 points on Wednesday, according to financial bookmakers.
+March 11 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 39 points on Wednesday, according to financial bookmakers with futures up 0.7% ahead of cash markets open.

+* B&M: British discount retailer B&M European Value Retail BMEB.L said on Wednesday it had agreed the sale of its loss-making German business, Jawoll, to a consortium led by AC Curtis Salta for 12.5 million euros ($14.2 million).

+* G4S: Britain's G4S GFS.L, one of the world's largest private security firms, on Wednesday reported an annual statutory loss after taking a 291 million pound ($374.75 million) charge chiefly related to its UK cash business.

 * LOOKERS: British car dealership Lookers LOOK.L said on Tuesday it had identified potentially fraudulent transactions in one of its operating divisions and postponed its annual results until the second half of April.